Sasser hits 7 3’s, No. 1 Houston beats Norfolk State 100-52

-Houston, which was playing as the No. 1 team for the first time since March 14, 1983, donned its 1960s throwback uniforms.
-The Cougars played their first regular season home game ranked No. 1 since March 2, 1968.
+Houston, which was playing as the No. 1 team for the first time since March 14, 1983, donned their 1980s throwback uniforms.

 Sasser finished 7-of-12 on 3-pointers, rebounding nicely after making only one of 10 from behind the arc in Houston’s win over Kent State on Saturday.